Ross Mathews: Early life

-Raised in Mount Vernon, Washington, Mathews graduated from Mount Vernon High School and graduated from the University of La Verne, in La Verne, California, in 2002.
+Ross Mathews was born September 24, 1979.
+He was raised in Mount Vernon, Washington, where he graduated from Mount Vernon High School and graduated from the University of La Verne, in La Verne, California, in 2002.
 He majored in communications and competed in speech and debate competitions.

 Career

 Mathews began as an intern on The Tonight Show with Jay Leno.
 Beginning in December 2001, he covered movie premieres, the Academy Awards, two Winter Olympic Games, and other events.

 Mathews has contributed commentary to the E! networks various 101... specials, and appeared as a weekly panelist on E's late night talk show Chelsea Lately.
 He appeared on the fifth season of VH1's reality television show, Celebrity Fit Club.
 During the course of the show, which premiered in April 2007, Mathews lost more than 40 lbs.
 (18 kg) and helped his team win the grand prize.
 He was also a guest host on The View on July 17, 2007.
 Mathews joined the E!
 Network's red carpet team, filling in for Ryan Seacrest as co-host with Giuliana Rancic for E!
 Live From the Red Carpet coverage of the 2011 Screen Actors Guild Awards, the 2010 Emmy Awards, the 2011 Golden Globe Awards, and the 2011 Academy Awards.
 He hosted Hello Ross, an interactive talk show on E! from September 6, 2013, until May 16, 2014.

-Mathews joined the panel of judges for RuPaul’s Drag Race beginning in 2015 for Season 7.
+Mathews joined the panel of judges for RuPaul’s Drag Race, beginning in 2015 for Season 7.
 Since 2022, he has served as an executive producer for the show and won an Emmy in 2023 for Outstanding Reality Competition Program.